 “The Simorgh Hunting”, a mixed media on canvas by Reza Derakhshani, sold at the 16th Tehran Auction on Friday for 80 billion rials (about $250,000 based on Iran’s free-market exchange rate: $1 = 320,060 rials), a price that made it the most expensive artwork sold at the national sale.

 The 198x625-centimeter painting done in 2016 is from Derakhshani’s series “Hunting”, which has been inspired by elements from Iranian miniature – Persian painting and stories from Persian literature.

-The third most expensive work sold at the sale was “We the Roses”, a painting by Farhad Moshiri, who created the artwork in 2012.
-It fetched 42 billion rials (over $159,000).
+The second most expensive work sold at the sale was a 158x110-centimeter oil painting on strong rough cloth by Mansur Qandriz.
+It sold for 62 billion rials (about $194,000).

 The untitled artwork was followed by “Rabbits, Prelude to Alice in Wonderland”, a mixed media on canvas by Fraideh Lashai, and an untitled oil painting on canvas by Kurosh Shishegaran, which sold at 42 billion rials (over $131,000).